witlox/dcron-cli/docs/index.rst

 .. code-block:: console

 Usage: dcron-cli [OPTIONS] COMMAND [ARGS]...

   This CLI allows you to manage dcron installations.
 Check your config file for settings, the default location is in your home folder under `~/.dcron/sites.json`.

 Options:
   -c, --config-file TEXT          configuration file (created if not exists,
                                   default: ~/.dcron/sites.json)
   -s, --site-name TEXT            Name of the site to interact with (default:
                                   `default`)
-     -m, --selection-mechanism TEXT  selection mechanism for communicating with our clusters (first, last, random, `ip`,
+  -m, --selection-mechanism TEXT  selection mechanism for communicating with
+                                  our clusters (first, last, random, `ip`,
                                   default: first)
   --help                          Show this message and exit.

 Commands:
+  a        add a site
   add      add job to cluster
-     details  job details from cluster
-     export   export jobs on cluster
-     import   import jobs on cluster
-     jobs     show cluster jobs
-     kill     kill defined job on cluster
-     logs     job logs from cluster
-     remove   remove job from cluster
-     run      run defined job on cluster
-     running  show running cluster jobs
-     status   show cluster status
+  details  job details from cluster export   export jobs on cluster import   import jobs on cluster info     get site info jobs     show cluster jobs kill     kill defined job on cluster logs     job logs from cluster ls       list all site names remove   remove job from cluster rm       remove an existing site run      run defined job on cluster running  show running cluster jobs status   show cluster status

 sites.json
 ==========